surya-narayanan/surya-narayanan.github.io/index.md

 2015 | BAFTA | Nominated for Best Leading Actor for Sherlock 2014 | Satellite | Won Best Actor miniseries or television film

-Here is a horizontal rule
+Here is a horizontal rule -->

 ---

-Here is a blockquote

 > To a great mind, nothing is little

-## References

-* Foo Bar: Head of Department, Placeholder Names, Lorem
-* John Doe: Associate Professor, Department of Computer Science, Ipsum